withastro/docs/src/pages/en/guides/content-collections.md

 As a best practice, content within a collection should share the same frontmatter shape and types.
 You can optionally enforce these types [by configuring a schema](/en/guides/content-collections/#defining-a-collection-schema).

-To create a new collection, add a new directory to `src/content/`, and add Markdown or MDX entries that share frontmatter properties.
+To create a collection, add a new directory to `src/content/`.
+Then, add Markdown or MDX entries that share frontmatter properties.
 The following example shows two collections: `blog` and `newsletter`.

 ```bash "newsletter/" "blog/"
 src/content/